shdlabs/SSTorytime/README.md

 describe happenings, calculations, tales of provenance, system audits...
 Stories underpin everything that happens.

-Getting data into story form isn't as easy as it sounds.
+Getting data into story form isn't as easy as it sounds, so we start by introducing a simple language "N4L" to make data entry as painless as possible.

 Note-taking may be an intuitive but semi-formal approach to getting facts for reasoning, for knowledge capture, querying, and dissemination of individual thinking easy, for humans and general